 And even though the video is primarily a B2C marketing tool, there’s plenty that B2B marketers can learn from – even if the video is not a part of your marketing arsenal.

-Innovators like Steve Jobs, Marc Benioff (Salesforce) and Elon Musk all have one thing in common – they have all derived inspiration from a wide variety of sources that are unrelated to their core business areas.
-Therefore, the point of studying videos is not to create videos but to learn more about successful marketing campaigns.
+Innovators like Steve Jobs, Marc Benioff (Salesforce), and Elon Musk all have one thing in common – they have all derived inspiration from a wide variety of sources unrelated to their core business areas.
+Therefore, studying videos is not to create videos but to learn more about successful marketing campaigns.

 Studying how brands are engaging with their audiences through video will help you develop brilliant ideas about how to connect with people.
 It will also help you evaluate your marketing fundamentals, such as your positioning strategy.

 For example, Barbie’s Imagine The Possibilities Campaign got more than 25 million views on YouTube and nearly 40,000 Facebook interactions.
 This video was part of a major repositioning campaign to project Barbie as an inspirational brand that encourages girls to think about their futures.
 The video inspired little girls to dream about careers, and the audience, in general, to rethink gender roles by showing little girls working as paleontologists, veterinarians, professors, etc.

 Use these video case studies to ask important questions within your marketing team – How are people viewing your brand on social media?
 Are you targeting the right audiences?
 How can you use emotion to increase engagement on your social channels?

 4. Sync with your Marketing Communications Strategy

 Social media is not just about generating leads, building your brand, or an additional channel for providing support.
 It also plays a crucial role in media relations.

 The lines between social media and PR are blurring.
 Your social media feeds are one of the first places journalists and bloggers will check out while researching your company.
 Many of your customers and audience will also go to your social channels for news and updates.